About the Creators

 Can you explain the importance of Maths?

-Both Negative Space visuals and Counting are abstract concepts.
+Both Negative Space visuals and Counting are Abstract Concepts.

-While numbers are abstracted into our reasoning, and can become quite complex for PhD students, there is still something fundamental and unchangeable to basic numbers.
-Metaphysics (a branch of philosophy) is the study of unchangeable phenomena as British Academy’s Prof. Timothy Williamson writes, “without understanding the metaphysics of numbers, we cannot properly understand the role of mathematics in science.”
+While maths can become incredibly complex in higher education, there is still something fundamental to basic numbers.
+Metaphysics is the study of unchangeable phenomena as British Academy’s Prof. Timothy Williamson writes, and “without understanding the metaphysics of numbers, we cannot properly understand the role of mathematics in science.”
+For the metaphysic enthusiast, I’d recommend a fantastic book called Zero: The Biography of a Dangerous Idea an “unexpected bridge between mathematical theory and real life”.

 Can you share more on the impact of Music?